Medicare Part B Enrollment and Eligibility, 2024

 No, there are certain circumstances when you may be able to delay your Medicare Part B enrollment.
 If you’re still receiving health insurance from your employer when you turn 65, you can often put off your enrollment until you no longer have group coverage.
 When that happens, an eight-month Special Enrollment Period will open, and you can sign up for Part B without penalty.

-Your decision on whether or not to enroll in Medicare when you have employer coverage will need to come down to the size of your employer, as smaller companies may receive help from Medicare to cover your health insurance benefits.
+Your decision on whether to enroll in Medicare when you have employer coverage will need to come down to the size of your employer, as smaller companies may receive help from Medicare to cover your health insurance benefits.

 Here’s how it works: